 Nicholas frowned as another paper was shoved under his hand, awaiting his signature and seal.
-He had been at this for about three hours now and already the requests were daunting.
-There were requests for a new factory to be built in one town, an invitation to an opening ceremony at a newly-built theater in St. Petersburg later that month, and yet another complaint from the Snoweagle coven.
+He had been at this for three hours now and already the requests were daunting.
+There were requests for a new factory to be built in one town, an invitation to attend an opening ceremony at a newly-built theater in St. Petersburg later that month, and another complaint from the Snoweagle coven.

-"Yet you may," said Constantine.
+"Yet you may, sir," said Constantine.
 "You may."

 Nicholas picked up another paper from the stack and read it; it was a request to legitimize the birth of the baseborn son of a dead minor Russian noble.
-"Surely we should have had him punished for fathering a child on a disabled woman," said Constantine.
+"Surely we should have punished him for fathering a child on a disabled woman," said Constantine.
 "This is no way for a child like him to live."

 Constantine said, "Has Sir Nichollo given you his answer yet regarding the little one?"